 Specifically, the 1973-75 recession was preceded by PMI readings below 40 by late 1974, with the trough in the cycle reaching approximately 30.
 The 1981-82 recession saw PMI fall to 35 by late 1981, with the trough at approximately 32 in mid-1982.
 The 1990-91 recession saw PMI fall below 45 by late 1990, with a trough at 39.
 The 2001 recession saw PMI bottom at 40 in late 2001.
 The 2007-09 Great Recession saw PMI bottom at 33.1 in December 2008, the second-lowest postwar reading.
 The 2020 COVID recession saw PMI fall to 41.5 in April 2020 (briefly, then quickly rebounding as the economy reopened).

 By contrast, sub-50 readings without breaking below 45 have historically been more ambiguous.
 The 2015-16 manufacturing PMI was below 50 for 5 consecutive months (peaking at sub-50 readings around 48) without the broader economy entering recession.
 The episode reflected a manufacturing-specific shock (collapsing oil prices in late 2014 and 2015 hit US shale-related capital expenditure and equipment demand) that did not propagate to services or to the broader economy.
-The current 2024-26 cycle is structurally similar: manufacturing weakness driven by tariff uncertainty and global trade slowdown, services holding up, and broader macroeconomic indicators mixed.
+US manufacturing went through a soft patch of its own in 2024-25 amid tariff uncertainty and a global trade slowdown, but unlike a recession onset it has since recovered, with the PMI back in expansion at 54.0 by May 2026.

 Manufacturing's Share of GDP